farshid9170/efk_stack/README.md

 # efk_stack

-elasticsearch-fluentbit-kibana

-Welcome to the `efk-stack-fluent-bit-elasticsearch-kibana` Git project!
+Welcome to the `efk-stack : fluent-bit-elasticsearch-kibana` Git project!

 This project aims to provide clear instructions and configuration files for setting up an EFK (Elasticsearch, Fluent Bit, Kibana) Stack for log aggregation and analysis.